rxue/learning-dirary/books/WorkingEffectivelyWithLegacyCode/README.md

 ### Unit-Testing Harnesses
 Key features of xUnit:

+* It lets programmers write tests in the language they are developing in.

+* All tests run in isolation.

-* Tests can be grouped into *suites* so that they can be run and rerun on demand
+* **Tests can be grouped into *suites* so that they can be run and rerun on demand**

 # Part II: Changing Software
 ## Chapter 7: It takes Forever to Make a Change
 ### Understanding